numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

-There are two distinct cases given above: First, when the user has provided no dtype information, and second when the user provided a DType class – a notion that is currently represented e.g. by ``"S"``, but not cleanly supported.
+There are two distinct cases given above: First, when the user has provided no dtype information, and second when the user provided a DType class – a notion that is currently represented e.g. by the parametric instance ``"S"`` representing a string of any length.

 In the first case, it is necessary to establish a mapping from the Python type(s) of the constituent elements to the DType class.
-Further, the correct dtype instance needs to be found.
+When the DType class is known, the correct dtype instance still needs to be found.
 This shall be implemented by leveraging two pieces of information:

 1. ``type``: The current type attribute to indicate which Python type is